rcsoyer/account-registry/README.md

 The project provides an easy to use ``dev`` Spring profile:
 [application-dev.yml](src/main/resources/application-dev.yml).

-From that file, you can adjust the connection to a local MySQL database instance.
+From that file, you can adjust the connection to a local Postgres database instance.

-Or you may simply run a MySQL instance in a Docker container with the expected url configuration and credentials described in the file.
+Or you may simply run a Postgres instance in a Docker container with the expected url configuration and credentials described in the file.

 The application then can be run in two ways: